Mary Joseph: Career

 She enrolled in Bar Council of Kerala on 26 January 1986 and started practicing as an advocate in civil and criminal laws at High Court Of Kerala and various subordinate courts at Ernakulam.
 She served as additional district government pleader and public prosecutor in District Court, Ernakulam from 1993 till 1996.
 She was appointed district judge in Kerala Judiciary in 2001.
-Later she was promoted as additional judge of the High Court of Kerala on 10 April 2015 and became appointed permanent judge from 5 April 2017.
+She was promoted as additional judge of the Kerala High Court on 10 April 2015 and appointed as permanent judge from 5 April 2017.